nbagnard/mongosql/errors.md

   causes this error.
 - **Resolution Steps:** Only use `*` as an argument to `COUNT`.

+### Error 3011

+- **Description:** An aggregation function was used in a scalar position.
+- **Common Causes:** Using an aggregation function where only a scalar function can be used.
+For example, the query `SELECT VALUE {'suma': SUM(a)} FROM db.bar AS bar GROUP BY a AS a` causes this error because `SUM(a)` is an aggregation function.
+- **Resolution Steps:** Remove aggregation functions in places where you can only have scalar functions.

 ### Error 3012

 - **Description:** A scalar function was used in an aggregation position.